 Search is an essential pattern for navigation or discovery.
 We live in the age of search, where a search engine is often the primary entry point into the internet.
 User expectations are high for the way search should work, and consistency is critical.

 Searching is an intuitive method of discovery, offering users a way to explore a website or application using keywords.
 Most searches begin broad, with the scope narrowing as filters are applied.

 The method of search you use depends on the size of the data set being searched and the location of the search within your product.

 The placement of your search field depends on the construction of your application and the scope of the search.
 For global searches, see the global header pattern for placement guidance.
 See the data table component for search placement within a data table.

-- Scope filter (optional): The optional scoped search allow users to limit their searches to a section or category of content on a website.
+- Scope filter (optional): The optional scoped search allows users to limit their searches to a section or category of content on a website.

 - Search icon: Signifies a search field.
 The magnifying glass icon is a universal way to indicate search.

 - Placeholder text: Useful and short text hinting at what the user can search for.
 For example, “Search for networks or devices.”